Fire and rescue services

 Get legal advice to make sure you don't breach these laws.

-If you're involved in a commercial or legal dispute, authorities could stop you from leaving.
+If you're involved in a commercial or legal dispute, authorities can stop you from leaving until the dispute is resolved.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.